unrealengine4u/UE4CommunityWikiPlugin/README.md

 ---
 ### Todos

- - Upload to the unreal engine marketplace
+ - Upload to the unreal engine marketplace (More needed acording to epic)
+ - Provide a precompiled update for 4.26.X

 ---
 License